 The Wright State University Family Medicine Residency Program attracts topnotch students from Wright State and the wider United States.
 Many graduating residents practice locally.
 Faculty and residents lead at the local, state and national level.
 Recent graduate Nicole Turkson, M.D., Ph.D., has returned as faculty.
 Paul Hershberger, Ph.D., director of behavioral science, was awarded a SAMHSA grant for training medical students, residents and other health professionals about SBIRT (Screening, Brief Intervention, and Referral to Treatment), an evidence-based practice used to identify, reduce and prevent problematic use, abuse and dependence on alcohol and illicit drugs.
 We also launched a chapter of The Ladder, a progressive mentoring program, focused on children with an interest in health careers who live in the neighborhood around our residency clinic.

-Faculty and residents care for patients in two sites: the Wright State Physicians Health Center, located on the WSU campus, and the Five Rivers Family Health Center, a federally qualified health center near Good Samaritan Hospital in Dayton.
+Faculty and residents care for patients in two sites: the Wright State Physicians Health Center, located on the WSU campus, and the Five Rivers Family Health Center, a federally qualified health center in Dayton.
 Medical students spend clerkship time and electives at both.
-In 2012, the Ohio Department of Health TransforMED partnership selected both clinical sites to reconfigure as patient-centered medical homes and model team-based care.
-In 2014, Lisa Kellar, M.D., associate professor of family medicine, received national funding to improve influenza and pneumococcal vaccine rates in patients who are 65 and older at Five Rivers Family Health Center and in the surrounding community.
+Both are certified by NCQA as Patient-Centered Medical Homes.

 Preparing tomorrow's family physicians to enhance the health and well-being of the communities they serve by defining and providing state-of-the art healthcare.